saltazaur/gpt-training/README.md

 ```
 6. Visit `localhost:8501` to play with the app.
 If you encounter error realted to database conectivity - change `hostname` in `dashboard\poc-cfg\db.yml` to the one you get in step 3.

+### Database
+An examplary retail database is used in this prototype: https://www.mysqltutorial.org/mysql-sample-database.aspx

 ## Using Azure OpenAI
 * OpenAI library with Microsoft Azure endpoints: https://github.com/openai/openai-python#microsoft-azure-endpoints